 Enjoy the charming city with a full day tour that includes a visit to Royal Palace, Plazas Espana and Sol and Gran Via street, explore the Old Quarter, Debod temple, Paseo de la Castellano and much more.

 Duration: 4 days, 3 nights.

 The whole program is just a sample and can be customized upon your request.

 We also offer travel packages that combines visits to two of Spain's largest cities, and biggest rivals - Barcelona and Madrid.

 Breakfast in the hotel.
-Pick up for a full day city tour.
-Some of the main highlights you will see include:
+Pick up for a private full day (8h) city tour.
+Some of the main highlights you will see, include:

-Royal Palace: Spain’s Royal Palace is one of the largest in Europe, and visitors are sure to be in awe of the regal columns, gold decor and extensive number of statues outside.
+- Royal Palace: Spain’s Royal Palace is one of the largest in Europe, and visitors are sure to be in awe of the regal columns, gold decor and extensive number of statues outside.
 The interior is equally impressive, with a collection of court paintings, frescoes and even a Stradivarius collection.
-Tickets are included.
+Entrance tickets are included.

 - Gran Via: known for its bright lights and shopping, Calle Gran Vía is one of Madrid’s most famous streets.
 The ''Fifth Avenue'' of the city, you’ll be able to find anything you need, including restaurants, stores and many of the city’s renowned theatres.